BuddhiniNavoda/smart-medical-reminder-box-EC6020/README.md

 - 2021/E/136 (https://github.com/ChamidukaUdathari)

 ##  Introduction
 The Smart Medicine Reminder Box is an innovative embedded system designed to ensure patients take their medication on time.
-By combining hardware and software components, the system provides an efficient way to schedule medicine times, alert patients, making healthcare management simpler and safer.
+By combining hardware and software components, the system provides an efficient way to schedule medicine times, and alert patients, making healthcare management simpler and safer.

 ##  Purpose
 This project addresses the problem of missed or incorrect medication intake by: